Sharing is caring!

 Taking the GRAYL water bottles camping

-We recently took our GRAYL water bottles for a test spin when we went camping earlier this month at Seaquest State Park in Washington state, and we loved using them.
-These bottles have definitely become one of our favorite family camping essentials.
+We first took our GRAYL portable water filter for travel for a test spin when we went camping in June 2018 at Seaquest State Park in Washington state, and we loved using them.
+These bottles have definitely become one of our favorite travel essentials.

-It was easy to fill up the bottles at the potable water faucets and filter the water on the spot.
+When we first took the Gray bottle, it was easy to fill up the bottles at the potable water faucets and filter the water on the spot.
+They really are a useful portable water filter for travel.
 The bottles are made of heavy duty plastic, and are lightweight, so carrying them around on our hikes wasn’t any different than carrying regular water bottles.

 One drawback is that the bottles only hold about 16 ounces of water.
 If you’re a big water drinker like I am, that means frequent refilling of the bottles.
 GRAYL recommends having another clean bottle or water bladder on hand, which you can pour the filtered water into.
 In my case, I didn’t mind taking multiple trips to the potable water faucet, it was a good excuse to get more steps in!

-Keeping your family camping essentials clean and cared for is important to ensure longevity of use.
-The GRAYL water bottles are no exception.
+Keeping your GRAYL portable water filter for travel clean and cared for is important to ensure longevity of use.
+Fortunately, the GRAYL water bottles are quite durable and long lasting.

 When it comes to choosing camping essentials, we always want to make sure that we are spending our money in a cost effective way.
 At $70 each, GRAYL water bottles are not cheap.
 The replacement cartridges are not cheap either.
 They run around $25 each, and need to be replaced approximately every three months, or after 300 uses.
 When you add it up, that means you’re spending about $150 for your first year of using a GRAYL bottle, and $100 each subsequent year.